archivesunleashed/archivesunleashed.org/content/cohorts/index.md

 The University of Waterloo regards diversity as an integral part of academic excellence and is committed to accessibility for persons with disabilities.
 As such, we encourage applications from women, First Nations, Metis and Inuit peoples, persons with disabilities, members of diverse gender identities, and others who may contribute to the further diversification of ideas.

-**The Data**: With our recently announce integration with Archive-It, data available for use will primarily be institution web archive collections in Archive-it (https://archive-it.org).
+**The Data**: With our recently announce integration with Archive-It, data available for use will primarily be institution web archive collections in Archive-It (https://archive-it.org).
 Additional datasets from the overall Wayback Machine and Internet Archive may also be available.
 We are happy to work with applicants to address any questions; please connect with [Samantha Fritz](mailto:samantha.fritz@uwaterloo.ca).

 ## Submissions